StudioLouter/movieMirror/README.md

 ## Pre-install
 Before you go ahead and install this project.
 Be aware that movies that will be reflected back by the 'mirror' will have to be supplied by the user.
 Secondly, a dataset of poses in the scenes of the movies will need to be generated and inserted into a MongoDB database.
 Without these steps, the 'mirror' has nothing to reflect.
 The user needs a webcam connected to the pc for the application to analyse.
-For furter, in depth, reading of the technical side of this project, please go to [Technisch Verslag](doc/technisch_verslag.md) (In Dutch)
+For further, in depth, reading of the technical side of this project, please go to [Technisch Verslag](docs/technisch_verslag.md) (In Dutch)

 ## How to install